-The TSC 2017 has 5 criteria Security (or Common Criteria), Availability, Confidentiality, Processing Integrity, and Privacy.
-The Security criteria itself has about 300 Points of Focus each of which may have multiple controls that are implemented by the entity.
+The TSP 100 section covers TSC 2017 which has 5 criteria namely Security (or Common Criteria), Availability, Confidentiality, Processing Integrity, and Privacy.
+The common criteria itself has about 300 Points of Focus each of which may have multiple controls that are implemented by the entity.

 A SOC 2 Type 2 compliance report can only be issued only by a Licensed CPA as a SOC Auditor, also known as a Service Auditor.

-A SOC 2 Type 2 compliance report mirrors the ISAE 3000 based on the International Standard on Assurance Engagements standard used in Europe.
-A Licensed CPA such as ours can issue a joint SOC 2 and ISAE 3000 report.
+A SOC 2 Type 2 compliance report mirrors the ISAE 3000 based on the International Standard on Assurance Engagements standard popularly used in Europe.
+A Licensed CPA such as Accedere can issue a joint SOC 2 and ISAE 3000 report.

 To issue a SOC 2 compliance report for a public (listed) entity, the CPA Firm must be registered with the PCAOB.

 To issue a SOC 2 Plus CSA STAR covering CCM controls the CPA Firm must be registered with the Cloud Security Alliance.

 The SOC 2 report can be qualified or unqualified.

 What is SOC 3, Applications of SOC 2 Report?